awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster.md

-# Associating an IAM Role with an Amazon Aurora MySQL DB Cluster<a name="AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster"></a>
+# Associating an IAM role with an Amazon Aurora MySQL DB cluster<a name="AuroraMySQL.Integrating.Authorizing.IAM.AddRoleToDBCluster"></a>

-To permit database users in an Amazon Aurora DB cluster to access other AWS services, you associate the role that you created in [Creating an IAM Role to Allow Amazon Aurora to Access AWS Services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md) with that DB cluster\.
+To permit database users in an Amazon Aurora DB cluster to access other AWS services, you associate the role that you created in [Creating an IAM role to allow Amazon Aurora to access AWS services](AuroraMySQL.Integrating.Authorizing.IAM.CreateRole.md) with that DB cluster\.

 To associate an IAM role with a DB cluster you do two things:
 + Add the role to the list of associated roles for a DB cluster by using the RDS console, the [add\-role\-to\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/add-role-to-db-cluster.html) AWS CLI command, or the [AddRoleToDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_AddRoleToDBCluster.html) RDS API operation\.